link89/jenkins-oo-shared-lib/README.md

 new SimpleJobV2(jenkins: this).run()
 ```

-Now you may want to parameterize this job so that other users can decide the
+Now you may want to parameterize the job so that other users can decide what
 project and branch to check out.
 Luckily, this shared library will load `yaml`
 configuration for you automatically when it exists.
 What you need is add a
 multi-lines string field named `CONFIGS` to your job and fill it with the